williamtong/TILDA_defect_classification/README.md

 As mentioned above, this is a challenging set of data.
 1. Unlike other samples we have seen, this data set challenges even the human eye to classify.
 Many of the samples may be labeled incorrectly.
-2. The data set is highly inbalanced, with only about 10% or 2,500 samples of the "defect" class of data.
+2. The data set is highly inbalanced, with only about 10% or 2,500 samples of the _defect_ class of data.
 This make training a good model even more challenging.

 Future work will include trying different filter sizes, or using a combination of different filter sizes in the same network.